noah-isme/devlogia/README.md

 - `/admin/posts/new` — MDX editor with autosave (1500 ms debounce, offline-safe)
 - `/admin/posts/[id]` — Edit existing posts with tag management & status changes
 - `/admin/pages` — Minimal CRUD for static pages with live preview on `/<slug>`
+- `/admin/users` — Owner-only user management with role assignments

 ### Editor Features

 - Autosave persists to the database (and localStorage as a fallback)
 - Live MDX preview using the same rendering pipeline as the public site
+- AI Assist panel for outlines, metadata, tags, and rephrasing (disabled when no provider configured)
 - Custom MDX components such as `<Callout>` are supported out of the box
 - Tag input accepts comma-separated values and creates tags automatically